DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 ### Non-Moderators Can Add Other Non-Moderators To This Thread

-Uncheck this box if you don't want to allow users without the **Manage Threads** permission to add other users who lack **Manage Threads** permission to this thread by @mentioning them.
+Uncheck this box if you don't want to allow members without the **Manage Threads** permission to add other members who lack **Manage Threads** permission to this thread by @mentioning them.
 This option is unavailable for public threads (as everyone who can see the thread's parent channel can always view the thread).